dafny-lang/rfcs/0005-ordered-quantification.md

 parameter to `collect` expressions would define similar operations for merging intermediate results to leave the door open for parallel or even distributed computation.

-## Notes

-Binding patterns:
-* x by myLessThen (future) - user-provided ordering

-Provide a way to specify the ordering when you don't have a collection?
-* x: int will be a wibble wobble order, but x: nat will be sequential
-  * Technially that's a wibble wobble order restricted to nat values!